-Within 24 hours the invasion had become a seige which would last eight and a half months and ultimately fail.
+Within 24 hours the invasion had become a siege which would last eight and a half months and ultimately fail.
 747 Australians died on the first day.

 Of the one million men involved in the Gallipoli campaign between one third and one half became casualties.
 Of the 44,070 Allied soldiers killed 8,709 were Australians.
 About 86,000 Turks were killed.

-For the first time a limited edition commemorative collectors print is available for individuals, clubs or schools to commemorate the sacrifice made by the Australian troops at Gallipoli.
+For the first time a limited edition commemorative print is available for individuals, schools or businesses to commemorate the sacrifice made by the Australian troops at Gallipoli in 1915.

 The framed print measures 720mm x 1570mm and is priced at $1200 AUD + $45 postage and handling.